KDJDEV/imagehash-reverse-image-search-tutorial/README.md

 13602297 |  1018730239534117774 | Frazier_Brook
 16175955 | -5707918106681791729 | Härryda_Municipality

 The *url* is actually just a portion of a full Wikipedia page article.
 To visit the corresponding article in a web browser, you will need to prepend ```https://en.wikipedia.org/wiki/```.
-This is so that the database takes up less space.
+This truncation is so that the database takes up less space.

 The database should now be all setup!
 Now you can skip to [Step 3](#step-3), where you will learn how to query this database.
 </div>